 Thanksgiving Table Scraps That Dogs Shouldn’t Eat

-Thanksgiving is around the corner, and while it may be tempting to give your dog scraps from the table, you should be cognizant of what impact those ingredients may have on your furry loved one.
+Thanksgiving is just around the corner and while it may be tempting to give your dog scraps from the table, you should be cognizant of what impact those ingredients may have on your furry loved one.

 At Portland Pet Food Company, we understand the desire to bring your dog in on the holiday festivities, which is why we developed a nutritious Thanksgiving feast for dogs, filled with classic ingredients that are healthy for your pooch.
 However, we think it’s just as important for dog owners to learn what foods are nutritious versus unhealthy and potentially dangerous for their dog, so we put together a list of common Thanksgiving items that your pooch can and can’t eat.

 Thanksgiving Foods That Dogs Can And Should Eat

 Pumpkin: Pumpkin contains lots of fiber, which is great for digestion, as well as Vitamin A, beta-carotene, potassium, and iron.